The Return of Peter Grimm (1926 film)

-The Return of Peter Grimm is a 1926 American silent fantasy film directed by Victor Schertzinger based on the 1911 play by David Belasco.
+The Return of Peter Grimm is a 1926 American silent fantasy film directed by Victor Schertzinger based on the 1911 play of the same name by David Belasco.
 It was produced and distributed by the Fox Film Corporation.

-A print survives at the Museum of Modern Art (MOMA) in New York.

 A previous short film of this play appeared in 1913.
 A sound feature was made in 1935, also titled The Return of Peter Grimm.

 Plot

 The ghost of a recently deceased family patriarch tries to help his surviving relatives, in part by preventing a marriage that he knows will go wrong.